 We currently have three equity compensation plans under which shares are currently authorized for issuance: our 2011 Plan, our 2014 Employee Stock Purchase Plan (the "2014 ESPP") and our 2014 Inducement Plan.
-Awards also remain outstanding under our 2007 Plan, however, the 2007 Plan has been terminated and no additional awards may be issued under the 2007 Plan.
-The following table provides information regarding securities authorized for issuance as of December 31, 2018 under our equity compensation plans.
+The following table provides information regarding securities authorized for issuance as of December 31, 2020 under our equity compensation plans.

-Number of

-Securities

-Number of Remaining Available

-Securities to be for Future Issuance

-Issued Upon Weighted-Average Under Equity

-Exercise of Exercise Price of Compensation

-Outstanding Outstanding Plans

-Options, Options, (Excluding

-Warrants, and Warrants, and Securities

-Rights Rights Reflected in Column

-Plan Category (a) (b) (a))(c)

-Equity compensation plans approved by security holders:

-2007 Plan 213,633(1 .)\$ 3.41

-2011 Plan 6,056,619(2 2)\$ 43.05(2) 1,539,128(3)

-2014 ESPP 275,113

-Equity compensation plans not approved by security holders:

-2014 Inducement Plan (4) 30,530(1 .) \$ 64.21 138,424(3)

-Total 6,300,782 \$ 41.69 1,952,665(3)
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options and Rights (a) Weighted-Average Exercise Price of Outstanding Options and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by stockholders: 2011 Plan 7,192,571 (1) \$45.98 (1) 1,361,888 (3) 2014 ESPP 146,434 Equity compensation plans not approved by stockholders: 2014 Inducement Plan (4) 30,530 (2) \$64.21 138,424 (3) Total 7,223,101 \$45.98 1,646,746 (3)

-- (1) Consists only of outstanding stock options. - (2) Includes 5,478,655 shares subject to outstanding stock options and 577,964 shares subject to unvested RSUs.
-The weighted-average exercise price for the 2011 Plan only relates to the outstanding stock options. - (3) Awards issuable under the 2011 Plan and the 2014 Inducement Plan include stock options, SARs, restricted stock, RSUs and other stock-based awards - (4) On April 15, 2014, as an inducement to accept employment with our Company, we granted to 17 new non-executive employees an option to purchase shares of our common stock with an exercise price of \$64.21 per share, the closing price of our common stock as reported on the Nasdaq Global Select Market on April 15, 2014, under our 2014 Inducement Plan as approved by our board.
+(1) Includes 6,235,118 shares subject to outstanding stock options and 957,453 shares subject to unvested RSUs.
+The weighted-average exercise price for the 2011 Plan only relates to the outstanding stock options.

+(2) Consists only of outstanding stock options

+(3) Awards issuable under the 2011 Plan and the 2014 Inducement Plan include stock options, SARs, restricted stock, RSUs and other stock-based awards.

+(4) On April 15, 2014, as an inducement to accept employment with our Company, we granted to 17 new non-executive employees an option to purchase shares of our common stock with an exercise price of \$64.21 per share, the closing price of our common stock as reported on the Nasdaq Global Select Market on April 15, 2014, under our 2014 Inducement Plan as approved by our board.
 Each option has a 10 year term and vested with respect to 25% of the option shares on the first anniversary of the employee's commencement of employment with us, with the remaining option shares having vested in equal monthly installments over the 36 months thereafter, subject to continued employment with us as of each vesting date.
 The material terms of the 2014 Inducement Plan are substantially similar to the 2011 Plan.